Suspecting musculoskeletal chest pain, this is my first spot to check. You can check it the same way...

 If you can get someone to examine you, my method is described and illustrated in the transcript of a lecture I gave many years ago on

-As well as treating joints at the back, breathing deeply while bending sideways away from the stiff side, and yoga mudras, are used to open up different parts of the chest.
+As well as treating joints at the back, breathing deeply while bending sideways away from the stiff side, and yoga mudras (hand positions,) are used to open up different parts of the chest.

 Pain from neck muscles innervated by C3-4 sensory nerves, may be felt as referred upper chest pain.